shapeshed/wenmoon/README.md

 ## Configuration

-The following are supported as API providers
+The following are supported as data providers

 - [CoinMarketCap][7]
 - [CoinGecko][9]